AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/prefix.md

 <InlineAlert variant="info" slots="text"/>

-You can check out our example that uses schema stitching with a PostgreSQL datasource and prefix transform.
+You can check out our example that uses schema stitching with a PostgreSQL data source and prefix transform.
 [Click here to open the example on GitHub](https://github.com/Urigo/graphql-mesh/tree/master/examples/postgres-geodb)

 ## Config API Reference

 -  `mode` (type: `String` (`bare` | `wrap`)) - Specify to apply prefix transform to bare schema or by wrapping original schema
 -  `value` (type: `String`) - The prefix to apply to the schema types.
-By default it's the API name.
+By default, the prefix is the API name.
 -  `ignore` (type: `Array of String`, required) - List of ignored types
 -  `includeRootOperations` (type: `Boolean`) - Changes root types and changes the field names (default: false)
 -  `includeTypes` (type: `Boolean`) - Changes types (default: true)